 - I didn't want that bland white rice taste.
 The rice needed some "pop" to it.

 - I wanted chicken included in the cooking method.
-Precooked chicken would work but I don’t usually have that.
+Precooked chicken would work, but the is planning ahead, and I don't usually have that.

 - Some great taste with a little spice.